Paint EPR Enforcement

 Offer Compliant Architectural Paint

-Architectural Paint that is sold, offered for sale, and distributed in California must be from manufacturers in compliance with the law.
-To offer Architectural Paint for sale from manufacturers that do not appear on CalRecycle’s list of compliant paint manufacturers and brands can lead to penalties.
+Paint products sold, offered for sale, and distributed in California must be from manufacturers in compliance with the law.
+To offer paint products for sale from manufacturers that do not appear on CalRecycle’s list of compliant paint manufacturers and brands can lead to penalties.

 The following may be requested by CalRecycle:

-• A complete listing of manufacturers of Architectural Paint offered for sale:
+• A complete listing of manufacturers of paint products, including architectural coatings, offered for sale:

 • On-site